 - Those affected by certain recent natural disasters – the IRS highlights who this impacts and when their filed returns are due.

 6 months from the original April 15 tax deadline (or the next business day if that falls on a Friday through Saturday).
+The 2024 extension tax filing deadline for 2023 returns is Tuesday, October 15, 2024.

 What is the IRS Extension Form?